-Have you noticed a change in your hair since you began taking new or different medications?
-Causes of excessive shedding and hair loss in women can be attributed to certain medical conditions and use of medications.
-Medical-related hair loss can be difficult to pinpoint; it is best diagnosed by a doctor to help target treatment, and if necessary, change medications that may be causing the problem.
+Causes of excessive shedding and hair loss can be attributed to certain medical conditions and medications that cause hair loss in females.
+Medical-related hair loss can be difficult to pinpoint and are best diagnosed by a doctor to help target drug-induced hair loss treatment, and if necessary, change medications that may be causing the problem.

 CLINICALLY-PROVEN & DERMATOLOGIST-DEVELOPED

 REDUCES EXCESSIVE SHEDDING UP TO 77%